A year is an awfully long time in jumps racing it seems, as trainer Nicky Henderson's Shishkin has found out.

 He'd faced his toughest test and come through.
 It was full steam ahead to Cheltenham and a rematch everyone felt he would win.

-It was one of the most eagerly anticipated races of recent Cheltenham Festivals, but it proved to be anticlimactic, as Energumene won the Queen Mother Champion Chase at a canter after his two main rivals - Shishkin and Chacun Pour Soi - failed to complete.
+It was one of the most eagerly anticipated races of recent Cheltenham Festivals but it proved anticlimactic, as Energumene won the Queen Mother Champion Chase at a canter after his two main rivals – Shishkin and Chacun Pour Soi – failed to complete.

-They both faltered by the fifth-last fence, leaving Energumene to dominate.
-Chacun Pour Soi was seemingly going well and a danger when Patrick Mullins was unseated, but Shishkin had been pulled up on the approach to the ninth by de Boinville.
+They had both faltered by the fifth-last fence, leaving Energumene to dominate.
+Chacun Pour Soi was seemingly going well and a danger when Patrick Mullins was unseated, but Shishkin had been pulled up on the approach to the ninth by De Boinville.

 Henderson laid some blame at the door of the pre-race downpour, but that looks fanciful especially given what has happened since.

-For Henderson, the Ascot Chase on 18th February over 2m5f has become the target now, the Seven Barrows supremo effectively conceding Shishkin's days as a top two-miler are over as an eight-year-old with just nine chase starts behind him.
+For Henderson, the Ascot Chase in February over 2m5f became the target, the Seven Barrows supremo effectively conceding Shishkin's days as a top two-miler were over as an eight-year-old with just nine chase starts behind him.

 Referencing one of his former stable stars, Henderson recently suggested: "We've had two hiccups but we fought back with Sprinter Sacre and we'll fight back with him."